officelearn/azure-docs.sv-se/articles/storage/blobs/data-lake-storage-migrate-on-premises-HDFS-cluster.md

     -ls -R  wasb://<container_name>@<blob_service_endpoint>/
     ```

-   * Ersätt plats hållaren `<blob_service_endpoint>` med namnet på din BLOB service-slutpunkt.
+   * Replace the `<blob_service_endpoint>` placeholder with the name of your blob service endpoint.

-   * Ersätt plats hållaren `<account_key>` med åtkomst nyckeln för ditt konto.
+   * Replace the `<account_key>` placeholder with the access key of your account.

-   * Ersätt `<container-name>`-plats hållaren med namnet på din behållare.
+   * Replace the `<container-name>` placeholder with the name of your container.

-7. Kopiera data från Hadoop HDFS till Data Box-enhet Blob Storage i den behållare som du skapade tidigare.
-Om den katalog som du kopierar till inte hittas skapas den automatiskt.
+7. Copy data from the Hadoop HDFS to Data Box Blob storage, into the container that you created earlier.
+If the directory that you are copying into is not found, the command automatically creates it.

     ```
     hadoop distcp \